What is Advent?

 The Christmas season is often frantic and busy.
 Advent urges us to slow down and celebrate the miracle of Jesus' birth thoughtfully.
-Read on to learn a little more about the season of Advent and the ways in which it can be practiced.
+Read on to learn a little more about the Advent season and the ways in which it can be practiced.

 The History of Advent

-At its core Advent is a season anticipating Christmas.
-Meaning "arrival," the word was originally used to refer to the season of preparation for the baptism of new believers in January.
-This original season comprised 40 days of fasting and praying before baptism.
+At its core Advent is a season anticipating Christmas eve.
+Meaning "arrival," the word "Advent" was originally used to refer to the season of preparation for the baptism of new believers in January.
+This original Advent season comprised 40 days of fasting and praying before baptism.

 While it wasn’t originally connected to Christmas, in the sixth century the Romans used it to look forward to the second coming of Christ.
 And in the Middle Ages, this switched to Christ’s first coming—his birth.